 After saving your product in Stripe, you’re able to display it on the pages you build with MailerLite and take advantage of the seamless payment functionality.

 We recommend creating a new landing page to promote your paid newsletter.
-With MailerLite, you can send email campaigns, build landing pages and even design entire websites (with our website builder).
+With MailerLite, you can send email campaigns, build landing pages, and even design entire websites (with our website builder).
 For the URL, you can use your own custom domain.

-On your premium newsletter landing page you can introduce your digital product, convince people of its value and introduce yourself or your brand.
+On your premium newsletter landing page you can introduce your digital product, convince people of its value, and introduce yourself or your brand.
 Customer reviews can help to strengthen your pitch (a testimonial building block is available in the editor).

 Each new paid subscriber will automatically receive a summary email that confirms their newsletter subscription.
-You can edit these emails to fit your brand style and tone of voice by clicking on the Sites section and then the Stripe tab in your MailerLite dashboard.

 In your Stripe dashboard, you can edit the Billing and Payment settings—such as your branding or whether newsletter cancellations are effective immediately or at the end of the current billing period.